She Can't Say That Anymore

 "She Can't Say That Anymore" is a song written by Sonny Throckmorton, and recorded by American country music performer John Conlee.
 It was released in September 1980 as the second single from the album Friday Night Blues.
-The song reached #2 on the Billboard Hot Country Singles & Tracks chart.
+The song reached No. 2 on the Billboard Hot Country Singles & Tracks chart.

-New York-based no wave artist Cristina covered this song on her second album Sleep It Off.
+New York–based no wave artist Cristina covered this song on her second album Sleep It Off.